Explore health content from A to Z.

 Routinely check entire body for irregular growth of moles and check your vulva regularly for any signs of vulvar cancer

-Vulvar cancer is diagnosed by biopsy, removing a small piece of tissue for examination in a laboratory by a pathologist.
+Vulvar cancer is diagnosed by biopsy, removing a small piece of tissue for exam in a lab by a pathologist.

 Specific treatment for vulvar cancer will be determined by your doctor(s) based on: